 Arcanyst Lyonar, dubbed as “Owlpunch” by players, is a classic archetype that revolves around buffing an Owlbeast and casting Divine Bond on it.
 This deck adds another moving part to this equation: healing.
 Healing and Arcanysts are surprisingly compatible, with Lifestream tutoring deck engines such as Illusionist or Owlbeast, True Strikes from Sterope serving as great Arcanyst procs, and Trinity Wing also giving you a spell that heals.
-In addition, many swarm-oriented Lyonar spells works wondered when paired with Arcanysts, such as Empyrean Congregation and Bolster.
+In addition, many swarm-oriented Lyonar spells works wonders when paired with Arcanysts, such as Empyrean Congregation and Bolster.

 How to Play